Thursday, November 21, 2024

 2GB vRAM vs 4GB vRAM

-If you do some research you’ll find out that 3050RTX laptops come with a wide variety of CPUs and some may be 10-30 dollars cheaper but those will have an older CPU.
+If you do some research, you’ll find that 3050RTX laptops come with a wide variety of CPUs, some of which may be $10-30 cheaper but feature older CPUs.

-As of Q1 2024, we are in the 14th generation of Intel CPUs on laptops but so far the 13th Core i5 13420H is the fastest Core i5 found on laptops.
+As of Q1 2025, we are in the 14th generation of Intel CPUs on laptops and the 8th generation of Ryzen CPUs.

 Storage: 512GB

-If you’re an architect, you MAY need more than 512GB if you want to keep all past projects on the same laptop.
-However, for files generated for a few years, 512GB will be enough even if you install most of the popular BIM Software on the same machine.
+If you’re an architect, you may need more than 256GB if you want to keep all past projects on the same laptop.
+However, for files generated over a few years, 512GB will be sufficient even if you install most popular BIM software on the same machine.

 RAM: 8GB vs 16GB RAM

-If you are a student, RAM isn’t going to be that much useful beyond 8GB RAM since you aren’t likely to be using two/three programs at the same time when drawing.
-However, 16GB will speed up rendering massively, basically detailed renders that take 1h will be finished in 20 min.
+If you are a student, RAM won’t be as useful beyond 8GB since you’re unlikely to run two or three programs simultaneously when drafting.
+However, 16GB will significantly speed up rendering.
+For example, detailed renders that take 1 hour with 8GB RAM will take just 20 minutes with 16GB.

-This laptop comes with 8GB RAM so if you want that rendering boost you need to do the upgrade on your own to 16GB as shown in this post.
+This laptop comes with 8GB RAM, so if you want faster rendering, you’ll need to upgrade it yourself to 16GB as shown in this post.

-8GB RAM however will be fast for viewport, drafting and rendering models throughout your four years.
-The only con is that it may be a little too annoying to wait 30 min for the final work to render.
-The ugprade to 16GB isn’t a requirement.
+8GB RAM will be fast enough for viewport, drafting, and rendering models throughout your four years of study.
+The only downside is that waiting 30 minutes for final renders may be a bit annoying.
+Upgrading to 16GB is not a requirement.

 PROS CONS